-The encouraging geological setting of the Company's properties and the favourable exploration results generated on the Evolving Gold and Agnico-Eagle property, justify further exploration activities on the Company's properties including additional geophysics and drilling.
+The encouraging geological setting of the Company's properties and the favourable exploration results generated on the immediately adjoining EVG property justify further exploration activities on the Company's properties including additional geophysics and drilling.
+No field program was completed in 2012.

-Pardo Property, Ontario, Canada (45% Joint Venture ("JV") interest)
+Pardo Joint Venture ("JV") Property, Ontario, Canada (45% JV interest)

-Endurance owns a 45% JV interest in the 33 square kilometres "Pardo" Property, located 65 kilometres northeast of Sudbury, in east-central Ontario.
+Endurance owns a 45% JV interest in the 33 square kilometres "Pardo JV" Property, located 65 kilometres northeast of Sudbury, in east-central Ontario.
 The original Vendors have retained a 3% NSR royalty, of which one-half can be purchased for \$1,500,000 at any time.